 9. SurveySparrow: Best for Conversational, Chat-Style In-App Surveys

 The SDK supports iOS, Android, React Native, and Flutter with a one-time setup.
-Surveys trigger based on in-app events, user segments, or time conditions, and the platform offers 100+ templates with custom CSS styling.
-SurveySparrow also supports recurring survey programs, useful for teams running quarterly NPS or monthly CSAT cadences without manual resends.
+Surveys trigger based on in-app events, user segments, or time conditions, and the platform offers 100-plus templates with custom CSS styling.
+SurveySparrow supports recurring survey programs too, useful for teams running quarterly NPS or monthly CSAT cadences without manual resends.

-The 2,000+ integration catalog is wide, though depth varies by integration.
-For teams already using Salesforce, HubSpot, or Zapier, connecting survey data to their existing workflow is straightforward.
+The 2,000-plus integration catalog is wide, though depth varies by integration.
+For teams already using Salesforce, HubSpot, or Zapier, connecting survey responses to their existing workflow is straightforward.

 Key Features